SNC Spotlight

 Revenue Lost in Charge-offs

-What does this mean for financial institutions?
+What does this mean for lenders?
 Unfortunately, this financial stress being felt by consumers also increases risk in a lender’s loan portfolio.
-As financial institutions are providing loans for vehicles with a hyper-inflated value, it’s likely they will see an increase in bad debt as those loans start to default to historic norms and possibly higher.
+As financial institutions are providing loans for vehicles with a hyper-inflated value, the risk of bad debt and charge-offs remains high.

 Without proper risk mitigation measures in place, if the collateral sustains damage or loss when a borrower is uninsured or underinsured, the financial institution making the loan can also find itself “upside down,” so to speak, with the claims amount received insufficient to cover its exposure.

-Not all is lost, however — financial institutions with a high-quality portfolio protection insurance program will experience relief from a significant amount of this bad debt.
+Not all is lost, however — lenders with a high-quality portfolio protection insurance program will experience relief from a significant amount of this bad debt.
 Not only will this critical protection keep your borrowers covered, it will also safeguard your balance sheet.

 Insurance Tracking Also Helps Lenders Manage Risk